TJH-RESEARCH/identity-reintegration/README.md

 There are three groups of programs in this project.
 The first configures the project (for instance, by setting a standard theme for visualizations).
 The second analyzes the data.
 Data preparation was performed separately.

-The data analysis scripts are ordered in seven stages: desciptives, graphic modelling, psychometrics, examining variables, modelling, ionterpreting results, and robustness analysis.
+The data analysis scripts are ordered in eight stages: descriptive analysis, graphic modelling, psychometrics, k-means clustering analysis, descriptive analysis by cluster, examining variables, modelling, and interpreting results.

 | Folder                                | File                              | Purpose                                                 |